MicrosoftDocs/VBA-Docs/api/Project.TimeScaleValue.md

  **Using the TimeScaleValue Object**

-Use  **TimeScaleValues** ( _Index_ ), where _Index_ is the index number of the timescaled data item, to return a single **TimeScaleValue** object.
+Use  **TimeScaleValues** (_index_), where _index_ is the index number of the timescaled data item, to return a single **TimeScaleValue** object.
 The following example displays the number of hours of work per day for a resource during the first full week in October 2012.